lambda-client/lambda/README.md

 ***

-[Everything here is planned for sure,](https://github.com/zeroeightysix/KAMI/pull/114) [along with here](https://github.com/S-B99/KAMI/issues/12) and the rest of the issues with a milestone attached.
+Please see the [issues](https://github.com/S-B99/KAMI/issues/12) page for planned features and bugs to fix.

-This is currently in slowed development.
-Maintainance and further development is planned in the next couple months.
+This is currently in active development.
+When issues are being closed is by milestone, and bugs are higher priority, though there aren't any that break anything completely.
 ***

 </details>